aerial978/bilemo/readme.md

 # BileMo

-Bilmo is a API REST designed to allow all online sales platforms to access a supplier's catalog of high-end mobile phones.
+BileMo is a API REST designed to allow all online sales platforms to access a supplier's catalog of high-end mobile phones.

 Project 7 of the Openclassrooms training "PHP/Symfony Application Developper".